Write a Forth in Haskell: Part 01

 The deriving newtype

-line allows us to have a Show
+line allows us to inherit the Show

 and Eq